 Don’t have an email list yet:

 Now is a good time to start one.
 Seriously.
 It’s a great way to stay in front of fans and on their radar.
 If you aren’t sure how to start one, consider including a letter in the back of your book inviting folks to join.
 Or, if you have a free book, pop it up on Bookfunnel and run ads on Goodreads, Twitter, and Facebook inviting readers to download a free copy.
 It’s a great way to build your email list!
+And here’s more information on why this is a critical piece to your book marketing plan.

-What’s your back matter:
+What’s in your back matter:

 I often suggest that authors include a letter in the back of their books.
 This is a wildly effective marketing tactic and I’m actually surprised more people aren’t doing it.
 If you haven’t jumped on this book marketing strategy, now is the time.